Let's go through the three popular investing apps in Australia right now.

 How do I find the right investing app for me?

 The best way to find out is to try them all.
-That’s what I do.
+That’s what I did.

 They are simple to set up and easy to understand.